A Very Special Acoustic Christmas

 A Very Special Acoustic Christmas is the sixth in the A Very Special Christmas series of Christmas music-themed compilation albums produced to benefit the Special Olympics.
 The album was released in 2003 by Lost Highway Records.
 As opposed to earlier editions that contained a wide variety of musical styles, this edition of A Very Special Christmas featured primarily country and bluegrass artists.
 It also uses cover art unique to the series, minimizing the Keith Haring artwork that serves as the series trademark.
-It peaked at #159 on December 2003 Billboard album chart.
+It peaked at #159 in December 2003 Billboard album chart.

 Allmusic rated it 3.5 stars out of 5.